stephennp/DataStructures-Algorithms-Maths/logical-thinking/problem-solving.md

 - Careful on detailed
 - Help teammates with the issues and share the knowlege that help better together

-#  Can you tell me about a difficult work situation and how you overcame it?
-- my boss give me a new project with must deliver products to customer for sooner than expectation, i try to have time manamgement plan in detail, break to small tasks and take a bigger picture to reach thought it, i spent some nights to research and complete it.
-Finanly it work as expected
 # How do you handle stress?
 I’m able to stay calm when I focus on the bigger picture and break down my projects into smaller tasks.
  I always start by asking myself, “What is the ultimate goal I’m trying to achieve?”
 From there, I make a list of immediate and long-term action items with achievable but ambitious deadlines.